alchitry/alchitry.github.io/content/tutorials/introduction/_index.md

 ## Au and Pt

-Both the Au and Pt require [Vivado](@/tutorials/setup/vivado.md) to build projects.
+Both the Au and Pt require [Vivado](@/tutorials/introduction/vivado.md) to build projects.
 This is software supplied by Xilinx.
-The install is fairly straightforward but does require you to make an account.
+The installation is fairly straightforward but does require you to make an account.

 ## Cu